 - provide co-instruction with the subject librarian to improve use of research

 - design a support document to reinforce key project information

 Direct Student Media Production SupportAssignment development and student production awareness is just part of the equation.
 Once they begin work on their projects, students often require production support assistance.

-The Media Outreach Librarian also provides broad oversight of the media services offered at the SMART Learning Commons (SLC) in Walter and Wilson Libraries, and works closely with the SMART Site Manager and Media Consultant to coordinate support between the classroom and the SLC.
-SMART media production services includes:
+The Media Outreach Librarian also provides guidance to the media services offered at the SMART Learning Commons (SLC) in Walter and Wilson Libraries, collaborates with the media manager at Magrath Library, and works closely with the SMART Site Manager and Media Consultant to coordinate support between the classroom and the SLC/Magrath Library.
+SMART/Magrath Library media production services includes:

 - media production equipment (camcorders, microphones, tripods, audio recorders)

 - sound insulated Media Viewing room (Walter Library) often used for interviews, practice presentations, and voice over narration (requires student laptop)

 Note: All services are free to students, staff, or faculty.
 Priority may go to students during times of heavy demand.
 Large media project support for faculty may be limited, see media partners such as OIT Video Solutions or college level programs (e.g., CEHD Academic Technology Services) for larger professional media project support.

 Project Debrief and AssessmentWhile we place a premium on the value of the production process, one of the most rewarding aspects of media support is viewing the final project.
 Viewing the media and perhaps, discussing afterwards provides us an opportunity to consider the student experience and how well the project met stated learning objectives.